Jim Rooney (music): Americana music producer

+Other Voices, Other Rooms (1993), which was her biggest commercial success, earning her the 1993 Grammy Award for Best Contemporary Folk Album and for which Jim Rooney also received a Grammy Award for production.

 Says Griffith, "Jim Rooney is the number one reason I have a career.
-He gave me confidence in my writing, inspiration to write, and handed me the want ads to look for an apartment in Nashville."
+He gave me confidence in my writing, inspiration to write, and handed me the want ads to look for an apartment in Nashville".
+For banjo master Béla Fleck, who contributed to these 3 Nanci Griffith records:

-Rooney graduated from Amherst College in 1960 and later obtained a master's degree in classical literature from Harvard University.
-He and his wife, Carol Langstaff, divide their time between Nashville, Vermont, and County Galway, Ireland.
+Writer, personal life

 Rooney is the author of Bossmen: Bill Monroe and Muddy Waters (1971; reissued 2012), and an autobiography, In It for the Long Run: A Musical Odyssey (2014).
 He is also the coauthor, with Eric von Schmidt, of Baby Let Me Follow You Down: The Illustrated History of the Cambridge Folk Years (1979; reissued 1994).

+After his career as a producer, he returned to New England, where he married Carol Langstaff, a dancer and arts promoter, and settled in a country house built in 1805.
+He records a series of radio programs, “In It For The Long Run”, for WFVR-FM, a community radio station in South Royalton, Vermont.
+He spends his time between Nashville, Vermont, and County Galway, Ireland.